Adaptive Fast Smooth Second-Order Sliding Mode Control for Attitude Tracking of a 3-DOF Helicopter: Controller and Observer Design

-In this section, the controller and observer design procedure will be given in detail.
+In this section, we will give the design process of controller and observer in detail.
 First, the system (3) is transformed into the tracking error system.
-Then a control scheme, consisting of a non-singular integral sliding mode surface and a novel adaptive fast smooth second-order sliding mode control method, is proposed for the tracking error system subject to constant disturbance and time-varying lumped disturbance.
-Finally, a novel adaptive-gain smooth second-order sliding mode observer is present to estimate disturbances.
+Then a control scheme, consisting of a non-singular integral sliding mode surface and a novel SAFSOSMC method, is proposed for the tracking error system subject to constant disturbance and time-varying lumped disturbance.
+Finally, a novel ASSOSMO is present to estimate disturbances.